 Notes from the 2nd National Bike Summit - PART I

 The spring/summer season is a very busy one, especially for bikes.
 The 2nd Canadian National Bike Summit in Ottawa in the last week of May was immediately followed by Bike to School Week, London Bicycle Festival and London Celebrates Cycling.
 And there are a bunch of other events lined up for this year, but I’ll take advantage of this little break to do a quick recap of the 2CNBS.
-As hard as I tried to be succinct, there was too much going on, so I'll break down in a couple of parts.
+As hard as I tried to be succinct, there was too much going on, so I'll break it down into a couple of parts.